 Dermatomyositis is classified as an autoimmune disease.
 In older adults with dermatomyositis, 15–50% have an underlying malignancy of the gastrointestinal tract, pancreas, lung, breast, or ovaries, or non-Hodgkin lymphoma.

-- Dermatomyositis associated with malignancy may precede diagnosis of the cancer by about 6 months.
+- Dermatomyositis associated with malignancy may precede the diagnosis of cancer by about six months.

 - Skin signs of paraneoplastic dermatomyositis include: